 - You are required to make sure to have a passport, with at least one blank visa page, that is valid for at least six months after the date of departure from the host country.

 - The France-Stanford Center for Interdisciplinary Studies is unable to provide visa assistance.
-Visitors to France (including especially, but not only those wishing to remain in France for more than three months) are strongly advised to contact the French Consulate in San Francisco to ensure that they have the appropriate visa required for entry.
-Details can be found here.
+All visitors to France (including especially, but not only those wishing to remain in France for more than three months) are strongly advised to visit France-Visas and VFSGlobal to find out more information on visa requirements and application and ensure that they have the appropriate visa required for entry.

 - You will need to apply for visas with the proper invitation letters and visa papers; the visa application fee is your responsibility.